What is Candle Making?

 For softer waxes, you may need to use glass jars instead.

 Spatulas and mixing spoons may be required during the wax melting process.

 You will need to closely monitor the temperature of the wax to ensure that it’s not too hot.
 Other ingredients, like fragrance oils and additives, may need to be added at a specific temperature.

 You can buy molds or use items around your house like muffin tins or empty milk cartons.

 These are used to hold the wick in place, so it does not fall into the wax while it hardens.
 You can use anything around your house that you fasten the wick onto before the pouring stage.

-If you need to weigh the candle (when determining burn rate), you’ll need a scale.
-If you need a specific amount of ingredients, you may need measuring cups instead.
+You’ll need a scale if you need to weigh the candle (when determining burn rate).
+If you need specific ingredients, you may need measuring cups instead.

 To protect yourself from the components and the heat, it would be helpful to have items like gloves or pot holders to protect your hands.

 Candle Making Tutorials

 Candle making is an exciting hobby to explore as it’s not only an art but a science as well.
 If you want to see if you’d enjoy this activity, you can start by using a beginner’s kit with all the ingredients and supplies necessary.